What is DDoS-Deflate?

 cd /usr/local/mytmp

-wget http://underhost.com/pub/uninstall.ddos
+wget https://underhost.com/pub/uninstall.ddos

 chmod 0700 uninstall.ddos